pietheinstrengholt/synapse-lab/module04/module04.md

     ![Spark Pool](../module04/screen01.png)

 2. Next go to Develop and create your first notebook: **BronzeToSilver**.
 For our demo pipeline you create a new notebook and start with a **parameter cell**, defining the paths for storing data.
 The cw_database and cw_table are for this demo pre-populated, but will be overwritten when arguments are correctly set with the database and table names.
 For the data itself we will use slowly changing dimensions, so each time data is changed, we will compare it with the previous dataset and add it.
 Within the script I've defined a section for the primary keys.
 Feel free to add more keys.
+Don't forget to replace the location of your storage account to the folder you've created!

     ![Create Script](../module04/screen02.png)